 For many, pediatric home health care provides support and guidance to families raising a child with special needs.
-However, feelings of isolation are common.
-It is important to remind yourself that you are not alone, there are others out there who can relate to your circumstance.
+However, feelings of isolation are common. it is important to remind yourself that you are not alone, there are others out there who can relate to you circumstance.

 When your child is diagnosed with an illness, it can feel like the world is crashing down around you.
 Sherry R. Latson writes in the Learning Disabilities Association of America, “Parenting is particularly difficult and stressful when a child is diagnosed with an illness or disability.
 All of the attention is focused on helping the child but parents also need assistance in coping with their own feelings and frustrations.”

 To help you, we are sharing eight support groups that can provide you the community and fellowship you need to be the very best parent and caregiver you can be.

 The mission of Mommies of Miracles is to eliminate the isolation mothers of children with complex medical needs experience daily by providing an extended network of resources, grief support, and hope.